 Dr. Lynne Warner Stevenson is director of the Cardiomyopathy and Heart Failure Program and a member of the Heart Transplant and Mechanical Circulatory Support Program at Brigham and Women’s Hospital.
 A cardiovascular medicine specialist, she is also a professor of medicine at Harvard Medical School.
 She received her medical degree from Stanford University School of Medicine.
-She then completed an internal medicine residency and a cardiology fellowship at University of California, Los Angeles Center for the Health Sciences.
-Dr. Stevenson is board certified in advanced heart failure and transplant cardiology, internal medicine and cardiovascular disease.
+She then completed an internal medicine residency and a cardiology fellowship at the University of California, Los Angeles Center for the Health Sciences.
+Dr. Stevenson is board certified in advanced heart failure and transplant cardiology, internal medicine, and cardiovascular disease.

-Dr. Stevenson’s clinical interests include cardiomyopathy, congestive heart failure and heart transplantation.
-With a clinical practice that facilitates care planning and advanced heart failure therapy decisions, she has been listed one of America’s Top Doctors by Castle Connolly and a top cardiologist by Boston Magazine.
-Her research focuses on heart failure therapy principles including the reflex integration of heart rate, respiration and blood pressure.
+Dr. Stevenson’s clinical interests include cardiomyopathy, congestive heart failure, and heart transplantation.
+With a clinical practice that facilitates care planning and advanced heart failure therapy decisions, she has been listed as one of America’s Top Doctors by Castle Connolly and a top cardiologist by Boston Magazine.
+Her research focuses on heart failure therapy principles including the reflex integration of heart rate, respiration, and blood pressure.
 She has authored over 220 peer-reviewed publications and received research funding from the American Heart Association and National Institutes of Health.